On Sandon-type metrics for contactomorphism groups: Obstructions

-The case of minimal possible subcriticality $k=1$ is currently out of reach.
-It is unknown whether the ideal contact boundary of such an $M$ is orderable or not.
-Furthermore it is unlikely that the technique of Section \ref{sec:constr} based on stable intersection property might be applicable to subcritical manifolds with $\dim M \geq 2$: Indeed, by \cite[Theorem 6.1.1]{BiCi1}, there are no ``hard" symplectic obstructions to Hamiltonian displacement of a compact subset of $SV=M \times \R_+ \times S^1$ from a given closed subset, so existence of pairs with stable intersection property is quite problematic.
-It would be interesting to explore this point further.

-We conclude the paper with a couple of open questions. \begin{question} {\rm Is it true that the core of a critical Stein manifold is necessarily stably non-displaceable?} \end{question}
+The assumptions of Proposition \ref{prop-nonord} implying boundedness of suitable conjugation-invariant norms on some $\cG(\cU(r))$ hold true, for instance, when the Liouville manifold $M$ is $k$-critical with $k \geq 2$ : indeed, the ideal contact boundary is non-orderable by Theorem 1.16 of \cite{EKP06}, while the core $C$ in this case is Hamiltonian displaceable in its arbitrary small neighborhood (cf. \cite[Section 3]{BiCi}).

+On the other hand, for some critical Liouville manifolds $M$ it is known that the core is stably non-displaceable.
 For instance, this is true for cotangent bundles of closed manifolds, where the core can be taken as the zero section.
-By Theorems \ref{thm-2} and \ref{thm-3} the affirmative answer would yield that the conjugation invariant norm $\nu$ on $\tcG_c(V)$ in this case is well defined and unbounded when restricted to $\tcG_c(\cU(r))$ for all $r>0$.
-Here the 1-periodic Reeb flow on $V$ is associated to the form $\lambda$ and is simply given by the rotation along the $S^1$-factor.
+By Theorems \ref{thm-2}, \ref{thm-3} and Corollary \ref{cor-stb-unbd-tG} this implies the conjugation invariant norm $\mu$ on $\tcG(V)$ is well defined and stably unbounded when restricted to $\tcG(\cU(r))$ for all $r>0$.
+Here the 1-periodic Reeb flow on $V$ is associated to the form $\lambda$ and is given by rotation along the $S^1$-factor so leaves $\cU(r)$ invariant.

-In fact, for general Liouville manifolds it is still unclear whether we even can start developing the theory of Section \ref{sec:constr}: